bigcommerce/catalyst/docs/monorepo.md

 GitHub will prompt you to choose a name for your fork; for the purposes of this guide, we'll refer to name of the fork as `<YOUR_FORK_NAME>`.
 You should replace `<YOUR_FORK_NAME>` in all of the commands below with your actual fork name.

+Github will also give the option to **Copy the `main` branch only**.
+If you're going to be working with any integration branches, leave this unchecked.
+If you're not sure, leave this unchecked just to be safe.

 Back in your terminal, clone your fork:

 ```shell copy